Copyright© 2020 by Ernest Bywater

 The TV special ends very early as few have anything to say after the talks by Roberto and Mitch.
 Due to the show being on auto rebroadcast it’s spread across the nation before any of the network executives can get the plug pulled on it.
 It sparks much thought and comment across the nation that night.
 However, nothing is said about it on the main media networks due to it being contrary to their prepared narrative.

 As the shadows lengthen just before dusk settles in the police hear a lot of gunfire coming from within BLM Zone.
-What they hear are a lot of clear single shots, making it clear they’re being aimed at specific targets.
+What they hear are a lot of single shots which are clearly they’re being aimed at specific targets.
 However, since none of the shots come near the police blockades they ignore it while they wonder what the shooting is about.
 After a few minutes of shooting some of the police officers notice individual gunmen and people in the black garb of the rioters are falling to the ground.
 A few of the watching police think the people trapped by the BLM rioters are serving out some payback for what has been done to them during the weeks of rioting.

 In the late news the Police Commissioner makes a public statement that the police, in line with the directions of the City Council and the Mayor, will not be investigating any of the incidents where the rioters were hurt within the area they control due to the inability to keep the incident site clear of interference and the total lack of independent witnesses.
 There is much discussion on this statement, especially when there is no comment from the Mayor on the statement.